Skip to Content

 9 of the BEST Day Trips From Seattle (Under 1.5 Hours Away!)

 There are so many incredible day trips from Seattle!
-While the city has enough charms to keep you for a few days, most people’s trips to Washington city involve at least some exploration of the surrounding areas.
+While the city has enough charms to keep you for a few days, most people’s trips to Washington City involve at least some exploration of the surrounding areas.

 Islands, like Whidbey and Bainbridge, sit just a short boat ride from downtown Seattle, whereas state parks and forests, like Tiger Mountain and Snoqualmie Pass, are almost in city limits.